backplane/conex/bpython/README.md

 >* Python 3 support.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/bpython).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/bpython).

 ## Usage